 In many business combination transactions, the offer consideration may include securities of the bidder.
-In cross-border exchange offers, bidders may seek to avoid the registration requirements under the Securities Act by establishing a vendor placement arrangement for the benefit of U.S. target security holders who tender into the offer.
-In a vendor placement, the bidder employs a third party to selloffshore the securities that would be issued in the offer to tendering U.S. security holders.
-The bidder (or the third party) then remits the proceeds of the resale (minus expenses) to those U.S. target security holders that tendered into the offer.
-In effect, the vendor placement is an effort to convert an exchange offer involving the offer and sale of the bidder's securities (which would require Securities Act registration) into an offer involving solely cash (which does not require registration) for tendering U.S. security holders.
-In a vendor placement, U.S. holders are not excluded from participating in the offers but they participate in terms different from those afforded other target security holders.
+In cross-border exchange offers, bidders may seek to avoid the registration requirements under the Securities Act by establishing a vendor placement arrangement for the benefit of US target security holders who tender into the offer.
+In a vendor placement, the bidder employs a third party to sell offshore the securities that would be issued in the offer to tendering US security holders.
+The bidder (or the third party) then remits the proceeds of the resale (minus expenses) to those US target security holders that tendered into the offer.
+In effect, the vendor placement is an effort to convert an exchange offer involving the offer and sale of the bidder's securities (which would require Securities Act registration) into an offer involving solely cash (which does not require registration) for tendering US security holders.
+In a vendor placement, US holders are not excluded from participating in the offers but they participate in terms different from those afforded other target security holders.

-Although tendering holders receive cash in a vendor placement, the amount of cash received is largely dependent on the market value of the underlying security.
+Although tendering holders receive cash in a vendor placement, the amount of cash received largely is dependent on the market value of the underlying security.
 The protections of the Securities Act are intended to give investors access to information when making an investment decision for the purchase of a security.
-A vendor placement does not in all circumstances eliminate the requirement for Securities Act registration, because tendering U.S. holders may be effectively making an investment decision for the purchase of a security.
+A vendor placement does not in all circumstances eliminate the requirement for Securities Act registration, because tendering US holders effectively may be making an investment decision for the purchase of a security.

-The SEC believes that a vendor placement arrangement in cross-border exchange offers would be subject to Securities Act registration unless the market for the bidder securities to be issued in the exchange offer and sold under the vendor placement procedure is highly liquid and robust and the number of bidder securities to be issued for the benefit of tendering U.S. holders is relatively small compared to the total number of bidder securities outstanding.
+The SEC believes that a vendor placement arrangement in cross-border exchange offers would be subject to Securities Act registration unless the market for the bidder securities to be issued in the exchange offer and sold under the vendor placement procedure is highly liquid and robust and the number of bidder securities to be issued for the benefit of tendering US holders is relatively small compared to the total number of bidder securities outstanding.
 The SEC also considers:

-- 1. whether sales of bidder securities through the vendor placement process are made within a few business days of the closing of the offer: - 2. whether the bidder announces material information, such as earnings results, forecasts or other financial or operating information, before the sale process is complete; and - 3. whether the vendor placement involves special selling efforts by brokers or others acting on behalf of the bidder.
+- Whether sales of bidder securities through the vendor placement process are made within a few business days of the closing of the offer; - Whether the bidder announces material information, such as earnings results, forecasts or other financial or operating information, before the sale process is complete; and - Whether the vendor placement involves special selling efforts by brokers or others acting on behalf of the bidder.